OpenProteinAI/openprotein-docs/src/index.md

 ## API docs

 The API Documentation provides a comprehensive guide to the endpoints available for interacting with the system's key modules: [Projects](./api-project.qmd), [PoET](./api-poet.qmd), and [Embeddings](./api-embeddings.qmd).
-By referring to this documentation, users can gain a clear understanding of the available API endpoints and effectively utilize the system's functionalities programmatically.
+Gain a clear understanding of the available API endpoints and effectively utilize the system's functionalities programmatically.